 The rating system

 Migros created the new rating system with support from myclimate and other partners such as the agency treeze and in consultation with the WWF.
 This allowed multiple sustainability criteria to be incorporated into the system.
-Criteria such as cultivation, water consumption, transport routes, packaging and more, all contribute to the CO2 rating.
+Criteria such as cultivation, transport routes, packaging and more, all contribute to the CO2 rating.
 For the animal welfare rating, factors such as freedom to roam, the conditions in which animals are kept and method of transportation, come into play.
 Other areas continue to be added alongside climate and animal welfare.

 Sustainable shopping made easy